jdbcode/my-sweet-app/README.md

 - Earth Engine Apps have a default URL and are limited by `ui` module widgets e.g.:<br>
 https://jstnbraaten.users.earthengine.app/view/eo-timeseries-explorer

-- But your can embed your app in a customizable page using an iframe e.g.:<br>
+- But you can embed your app in a customizable page using an iframe e.g.:<br>
 https://jdbcode.github.io/my-sweet-app/

 - See this file for iframe usage:<br>